NoviceLive/urlmark/README.rst

 Brainstorm & TODO
 -----------------

-- How about integrating CLI like `cym13/bookmark`_?
+- Integrate with `Intentional command-not-found handler`_.

 - Mobile view (i.e. responsive or not)?